NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 :::

 `#!/bin/sh` will be rewritten to `#!/nix/store/<hash>-some-bash/bin/sh`.
 `#!/usr/bin/env` gets special treatment: `#!/usr/bin/env python` is rewritten to `/nix/store/<hash>/bin/python`.
-Interpreters that are already in the store are left untouched.
+Interpreter paths that point to a valid Nix store location are not changed.

 ::: note
 A script file must be marked as executable, otherwise it will not be